Arborvitae/Geoshape/docs/layermanage.rst

 Manage Styles
 -------------
 A layer can have a number of different styles associated with it.
 There is a default style associated with the layer and there can be others that represent different views of the data.

+.. note:: Creating or changing styles is not recommended and can cause instability in the software.
+Contact the Geoshape administrator if you require a new style.

 #.
 Click on the Edit Layer button and select Manage Styles.